 - Define software packages.
 The software packages that you define are known components of the business application.
 For example, if you have a web application that consists of a front end, database, and client, add packages for each of these pieces.
 The packages are combined with the OR operator, so any package in the list that returns true causes the application to be found on an endpoint.
 Click Add Package.

 - Define rules.
 Each software package contains a set of rules that define processes, ports, and optional file paths.
 If the package consists of multiple processes or files, you can add more rules.
 Click New Rule > Process or New Rule > File.
-You might need to define ports for specific web applications.
-For file paths, you must specify a full path to the file in Windows or Linux style.
-If your package contains files on both Windows and Linux systems, add multiple rules.
+You might need to define ports or command line arguments for specific web applications.
+For file paths, you must specify a process name and path to the file in Windows or Linux style.
+If your package contains files on both Windows and Linux systems, add multiple rules to cover different paths.

 Package rules are combined with an AND operator.
 All rules must return true for the package to be considered found on an endpoint.